 Today’s business needs to be flexible and agile to keep up with changing conditions.
 Yesterday’s boom may be tomorrow’s bust, and adaptability can make all the difference in whether your business survives or is just a part of the past.
 Digitization is helping many businesses keep on top of these rapid changes, including adding technology to the supply chain.

 Like any other business consideration these days, vendor supply chains are fraught with risks.
 In part, the reason for increased risks involve the increasingly complex nature of supply chains.

-PYMNTS.com notes that “the growing complexity of international supply chains inevitably adds complexity to risk mitigation and increases risk exposure to all players involved.
-This trend is evolving rapidly, and corporate buyers are examining threats from all angles.”
+“The growing complexity of international supply chains inevitably adds complexity to risk mitigation and increases risk exposure to all players involved.
+This trend is evolving rapidly, and corporate buyers are examining threats from all angles.”– PYMNTS

-Some vendor supply chain organizations are, for example, installing third-party applications and software for companies that leave them open to vulnerabilities in that software.
+Some vendor supply chain organizations are, for example, installing third-party applications and software for companies that leave them open to vulnerabilities.
 It also opens them up to the responsibility of protecting any data assets to which they have access with their client organization.
 Both parties are taking a leap of faith that leaves both open to risk.

 Some user entities working with vendor supply chain companies are currently doing their best to manage the risk without a governing body officially guiding them with the following strategy as one example:

 - Ensuring that all software for the vendor supply chain company—whether SaaS, a commercial brand, open source or as part of a third-party library—complies with the user organization’s security policies.
 These companies are working closely with vendors to ensure compliance.

 - Seeking a third-party auditing team to analyze and attest to the security of the vendor supply chain’s internal controls and systems.